-As with the other control pages, select a control then use Knob A or the touch to select then [swipe method](#) to change the control's value.
+As with the other control pages, select a control then use the knob assigned to <DIAL> or the touch to select then [swipe method](#) to change the control's value.

 Enable and disable the selected control by touching the control's label or by touching Tgl on the bottom button.